center-for-threat-informed-defense/defending-ot-with-attack/docs/architecture.rst

 .. image:: ./_static/assets.png

-The below table provides descriptions for each of the Defending OT with ATT&CK Architecture Assets.
+The below table provides descriptions for each of the 21 identified Defending OT with ATT&CK Architecture Assets.
 All assets can be mapped to
 ATT&CK for Enterprise's platforms and/or ATT&CK for ICS' assets.
+There are nine assets where ATT&CK for ENterprise and ATT&CK for ICS overlap:

+* Control Server
+* Human-Machine Interface (HMI)
+* Jump Hosts
+* Application Server
+* Engineering Workstation
+* Routers in OT networks
+* Data Historian
+* VPN Server
+* Firewall

 +--------------------------------------+---------------------------------------------------------------------------------------------------+
 + Asset Name                           + Description                                                                                       +